icvladareanu/v2-PCA-teaching-materials/content/content-static/Index.md

 no-update-date: true
 ---

-+++ { "kind": "split-image" }

 ## Teaching Principal Component Analysis Through Multiple Modalities - Instructional Materials

-This tutorial was developed as part of a Bachelor’s thesis conducted within the CSE3000 Research Project course at the Faculty of Electrical Engineering, Mathematics and Computer Science (EEMCS), Delft University of Technology.
+This tutorial was developed as part of a Bachelor’s thesis.

 It serves as an open educational resource aimed at introducing first-year Computer Science students to the fundamental concepts behind Principal Component Analysis (PCA).
 The material is designed under the assumption that students have no prior experience with Machine Learning.